Ana-Costa-1201313/sem5pi-24-25-3db9-frontend/Docs/Sprint B/US 6.2.6/readme.md

 - the page must reload to show the new patient profile.
 - a success message should be shown after creation.

+Unitary tests to the component will be implemented.

+E2E Tests will also check all the US flow, from the user interaction to the backend server.

 ## 5. Implementation